Australian Car Brands

 Toyota Australia Logo

-Toyota Australia, following Holden (GM) and Ford, has closed all of its plants.
+Toyota Australia closed all its plants following Holden (GM) and Ford.
 The last plant ceased operations in October 2017.
 The reason is – the lack of demand for cars due to cheap imported cars and rising production costs.
-Thus, the Toyota division, which entered the Australian market in 1963, producing more than 2 million cars and replacing Holden, put an end to its long history.
+Thus, the Toyota division, which entered the Australian market in 1963, producing more than 2 million cars and replacing Holden, ended its long history.

 Mack Trucks Australia